realshak7781/realshak7781/README.md

-# Hi there! 👋 I'm Sharquei, an aspiring coder and fitness enthusiast.
+# Hi there! 👋 I'm Sharique, an aspiring coder and fitness enthusiast.

 ## About Me